Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

 \subsection{Optimization Properties}

-In Section \ref{sec:theoretical_analysis} we provided a bound on the gradient norm of HL that suggested ease of optimization with gradient descent.
-In this section we show two experiments that study the optimization of the $\ell_2$ loss and HL empirically.
+In Section \ref{sec:theoretical_analysis}, we provided a bound on the gradient norm of HL that suggested ease of optimization with gradient descent.
+In this section, we show two experiments that study the optimization of the $\ell_2$ loss and HL empirically.

-First, we recorded the training errors and gradient norms during training to see if using HL-Gaussian is beneficial for optimization.
+First, we recorded the training errors and gradient norms during training to see if using HL-Gauss is beneficial for optimization.
 Each gradient norm value was normalized by the difference between the training loss observed at that point in the training of the model and the minimum possible value for the loss.\footnote{The minimum value of the $\ell_2$ loss is zero.
-HL, however, is the cross-entropy to the target distribution and its minimum value is the entropy of the histogram that best estimates the target distribution.} The goal was to find which model trains faster and has a smoother loss surface.
+HL, however, is the cross-entropy to the target distribution, so its minimum value is the entropy of the histogram that best estimates the target distribution.} The goal was to find which model trains faster and has a smoother loss surface.
 Without the normalization of gradient norms, a simple scaling of the loss would shrink the fluctuations of gradient norms in the plot without making the optimization easier.
-Figure \ref{fig:conv_ctscan} shows the results.

-The results above suggests that HL-Gaussian shows more stable gradients than $\ell_2$ and generally reduces the loss by a large amount in the first few epochs.
-As discussed in Section \ref{sec:theoretical_analysis}, these properties can explain the performance of HL-Gaussian.
-In comparison with HL-OneBin, however, HL-Gaussian does not show a noticeable benefit in optimization.
+The results in Figure \ref{fig:conv_ctscan} suggest that HL-Gauss has more stable gradients than $\ell_2$ and generally reduces the loss by a large amount in the first few epochs.
+As discussed in Section \ref{sec:theoretical_analysis}, these properties can explain the performance of HL-Gauss.
+In comparison with HL-OneBin, however, HL-Gauss does not show a noticeable benefit in optimization.